 Maybe it can result in a thing like Sarah Kay’s beautiful spoken poem, “If I Should Have a Daughter.”

-(That YouTube video was produced by So much Noise.
+(That YouTube video was taken from a TEDtalk and uploaded by Feras Al-Taher in 2012.
 It’s one of the more beautiful versions of Sarah Kay’s work.)

 Changing up the same-old that grew out of your routine-making can lead to wondrous things.